-3325 The Particles of Modern Physics

-A study of gaseous ions, electrons, cathode rays, isotopes, alpha, beta, and gamma rays, positrons, neutrons, atomic neuclei, atomic fission, and the various accelerators of charged particles.
+- 3325 The Particles of Modern Physics [ 351 A study of gaseous ions, electrons, cathode rays, isotopes, alpha, beta, and gamma rays, positrons, neutrons, atomic neuclei, atomic fission, and the various accelerators of charged particles.
 The most recent developments and applications will be emphasized.
-Prerequisite: Mathematics 3214 and six semester hours of physics.
-Omitted 1956-57.

-3326 The Particles of Modern Physics

-Continuation of Physics 3325.
+Prerequisite: Mathematics 3214 and six semester hours of physics. - 3326 The Particles of Modern Physics 1 352 Continuation of Physics 3325.
 Further study of positrons, neutrons, cosmic rays, mesons, artificial radioactivity, and atomic fission.
 A short introduction to wave mechanics is given.
-Prerequisite: Mathematics 3214 and six semester hours of physics.
-Omitted 1956-57.
+Prerequisite: Mathematics 3214 and six semester hours of physics. - Experimental techniques and elementary theory of circuit elements.

-4339 Electronics (\$4)

-Experimental techniques and elementary theory of circuit elements.
 Includes linear passive elements, linear electronic and transistor circuits.
 Also includes nonlinear electronic elements such as trigger circuits.
 Prerequisite: Physics 3214 or Physics 4212.

-- 4340 Theory and Applications of Electron Tubes (\$4) [438]

-Theory and applications of a wide variety of electron tubes and circuits.
+May not be counted in addition to Engineering 4339.
+Theory and Applications of Electron.
+4339 Electronics (\$4) - 4340 Theory and Applications of Electron Tubes (\$4) 438 Theory and applications of a wide variety of electron tubes and circuits.
 Includes analysis of steady state and transient response in electronic systems by means of equivalent circuits.
-Also included are power supplies, feedback amplifiers, television and radio circuits, microwaves, and recent electronic developments.
-Three - equivalent circuits.
-Also included are power supplies, feedback amplifiers, television and radio circuits, microwaves, and recent electronic developments.
+Also included are power supplies, feedback amplifiers, tele-vision and radio circuits, microwaves, and recent electronic developments.
 Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3214 and Physics 4339. - 3341 Electricity and Magnetism [334]

-Maxwell's field equations are postulated and conventional laws of electricity and magnetism are derived from electromagnetic theory.
-Vector theory is developed in the course as needed.
+Prercquisite: Mathematics 3214 and Physics 4339.
+May not be counted in addition to Engineering 4340. - 3341 Electricity and Magnetism L 334 Maxwell's field equations are postulated and conventional laws of electricity and magnetism are derived from electromagnetic theory.
+Vector theory is de-veloped in the course as needed.
 Three lectures per week.
-Prerequisite: Physics 3214 or 4212 and Mathematics 3214. - 3342 Electricity and Magnetism

-Continuation of Physics 3341.
+Prerequisite: Physics 3214 or 4212 and Mathematics 3214.
+Omitted 1957-58. - 3342 Electricity and Magnetism L 335 Continuation of Physics 3341.
 Includes electromagnetic waves and radiation systems and Lorentz transformation of field vectors.
 Some elementary circuit theory is derived from electromagnetic theory.
 Three lectures per week.
-Prerequisite: Physics 3341.

-- 2343 Advanced Laboratory Practice in Electricity (\$2) [232]

-A course covering theory and practice in the measurement of electrical and magnetic quantities.
+Pre-requisite: Physics 3341.
+Omitted 1957-58. - 2343 Advanced Laboratory Practice in Electricity 232 Advanced Laboratory Fractice in Electricity [232] A course covering theory and practice in the measurement of electrical and magnetic quantities.
 Certain phases of modern physics are discussed and dealt with in the laboratory.
 The sensitive galvanometer is studied in detail.
-Attention is given to various types of bridges.
+Atten-tion is given to various types of bridges.
 Measurements are made of such quantities as the charge on the electron, the ratio of charge to mass, and other quantities related to modern physics.
 Electrical discharge through gases and attendant phenomena are also studied.
 One lecture and three laboratory hours per week.
-Prerequisite: Physics 3214 or 4212. - 2344 Advanced Laboratory Practice in Electricity (\$2) [233] A continuation of Physics 2343.
-Prerequisite: Physics 3214 or 4212. - 4445 Electron Tube Circuits (\$4) [445 Continuation of Physics 4340.
-Three hours of lecture and three hours of laboratory per week.
+Prerequisite: Physics 3214 or 4212.
+Omitted 1957-58. - 2344 Advanced Laboratory Practice in Electricity (\$2) 233 a continuation of Physics 2343.
+Prerequisite: Physics 3214 or 4212.
+Omitted 1957-58. - 4445 Electron Tube Circuits (\$4) L 445 Continuation of Physics 4340.
+Three hours of lecture and three hours of labora-tory per week.
 Prerequisite: Physics 4340.
+Omitted 1957-58. - Analytical Mechanics [341 Equilibrium and motion of a particle and a rigid body in two and three di-mensions.
+May be counted as three advanced hours in Physics.
+Prerequisite: Mathematics 3214 and ten credit hours in Physics or six credit hours in Physics 3451 Analytical Mechanics and Mathematics 3436. - 3452 Analytical Mechanics 1 342 Continuation of Mathematics 3451.
+May be counted as three advanced hours in Physics.
+Prerequisite: Mathematics 3451.